-Keren was born in Medziphima, lived in Kohima for a few years, and finished her schooling in Sanawar, Himachal Pradesh.
-She then went on to Los Angeles to study shoe design, where destiny worked its magic.
-This is where she met another budding artist, Valerie Quant, who shared her passion for unconventional forms, proportions, materials and attention to detail.
+Keren was born in Medziphima, spent some years in Kohima, and completed her education in Sanawar, Himachal Pradesh.
+Following her academic journey, she embarked on a path to Los Angeles to study shoe design—a decision that would prove to be fateful.
+In this vibrant city, she crossed paths with another budding artist, Valerie Quant, who shared Keren’s passion for unconventional forms, proportions, materials, and meticulous attention to detail.

-We make footwear that is simple, and easy to wear.
-The intention is to redefine classics for the modern day woman.
+Keren: We make footwear that is simple, and easy to wear.
+The intention is to redefine classics for the modern-day woman.
 Our customers have loved what we have presented them with.
 Some of our best sellers for Fall are – The Lazaro boots, the Villa pumps, and the Lucia flats.